The RSPCA is an independent, non-government community-based charity providing animal care and protection services.

 Meet The Team

-RSPCA Australia is managed by a board comprising National President Eileen Thumpkin, State and Territory RSPCA Chief Executives and RSPCA Australia CEO Heather Neil.
-In addition to this, RSPCA Australia has a dedicated staff based in the National Office in Canberra.
+RSPCA Australia is managed by a board comprising Chair Gary Humphries, Directors from each State and Territory RSPCA, two recruited Directors and RSPCA Australia CEO Heather Neil.

 The first Society for the Prevention of Cruelty to Animals in Australia was formed in Victoria in 1871.
 Since then, RSPCA Member Societies have been established in every State and Territory, culminating in the formation of a national body, RSPCA Australia, in 1980.
 RSPCA Australia’s two major objectives were: 1) To give the RSPCA movement in Australia a national presence; and 2) To promote unity and commonality of purpose between the eight Member Societies.